madelinegannon/jetson-nano-accessories/tripod-mount/README.md

 ### Jetson Nano Tripod Mount
 This Jetson Nano Tripod Mount lets you attach the Jetson Nano developer kit to any leg of a [Manfrotto 028B Tripod](https://www.manfrotto.us/black-triman-camera-tripod).
-Attaching the Nano to the tripod leg keeps the computer close and mobile — plus it leaves the tripod head clear for cameras and other sensors.
-The design takes advantage of this tripod's tapered, twin shanked leg — so you can easily snap on the printed tripod clips, and slide the assembly up the leg until you have a snug connection.
+Attaching the Nano to the tripod leg keeps the tripod head clear for cameras and other sensors, while keeping the computer close and mobile.
+This design takes advantage of the 028B's tapered, twin shanked leg — so you can easily snap on the printed tripod clips, and slide the assembly up the leg until you have a snug connection.

 <img src="" width="600">